mmolina01/MagicCards/README.md

 Desktop view of this app is not available since it uses React-Native Modal which is not implemented for Web browsers.

-Regarding the API, the contains filter doesn't work well and brings some cards without imageUrl, image place holders are placed on those cases.
+Regarding the API, the contains filter doesn't work well and brings some cards without imageUrl, filtering is made by JavaScript to avoid this.